mukeshkarna/bca-operations-research-notes/abc_analysis_detailed_solution.md

 - **Focus on reducing ordering frequency**

 This classification helps the restaurant focus their inventory management efforts where they will have the most financial impact.

+The key insight is that just 5 ingredients (Beef, Salmon, Chicken, Lobster, Pork) account for over 75% of the restaurant's ingredient costs, so these require the most careful inventory management attention.